timmaffett/smart_packages/README.md

 - Calculates the power or magnitude of a complex-valued array.
 - Phase-shifts (rotates in the complex plane) a complex-valued array.

-[Click here](https://smart.specpad.bplaced.net/smart_signal_processing/example.html) to run the example.
+[Click here](https://timmaffett.github.io/smart_packages/smart_signal_processing/example.html) to run the example.
 Note: This will not store any cookie or other information on your device.

 [https://pub.dev/packages/smart_signal_processing](https://pub.dev/packages/smart_signal_processing) for the pub.dev homepage for  *smart_signal_processing*.

 --------------------------------------------------------------

-The smart_ packages were originally authored by Dr. Bruno Guigas, Ernst Renz-Str.
+The smart_XXXX packages are now updated and maintained by Tim Maffett, timmaffett@gmail.com They were originally authored by Dr. Bruno Guigas, Ernst Renz-Str.
 16, 76646 Bruchsal, Phone: +4972574167, Germany, specpad@gmail.com